DotNetExtension/BlazorDesktop/README.md

 }
 ```

+To support fullscreen mode, you should also hide your custom window chrome when in fullscreen.
+You can check the current fullscreen status using the `IsFullscreen` property on the window.
+You can also monitor for it changing using the `OnFullscreenChanged` event.

 ## Issues
 Under the hood, Blazor Desktop uses WebView2 which has limitations right now with composition.
 Due to this, if you disable the window border through the `Window.UseFrame(false)` API, the top edge of the window is unusable as a resizing zone for the window.
 However all the other corners and edges work.